jacobkap/crimebythenumbers/docs/regular-expressions.md

 ### Parentheses `()`

-Parentheses group together characters as words.
-For example, suppose we wanted to find the word "Offense".
+Parentheses act similar to the square brackets `[]` where we want everything inside but with parentheses the values must be in the proper order.

 ```r